Institute for Genome Sciences

 Our scientists research host-microbe interactions, characterizing molecular interactions between them, to identify determinants of pathogenesis.
 Their research uses genomics, transcriptomics, and comparative analysis to identify disease phenotypes, novel approaches to control chronic and invasive infections, and track evolution and variation in species.

-In addition, their studies employ a variety of state-of-the-art techniques, such as epi-transcriptomics, multiomics sequencing in single nuclei, spatial transcriptomics, dual-species transcriptomics, and single cell proteomics as well as immuno- and phospho-proteomics, using molecular assays, and various infection models.
+In addition, their studies employ a variety of state-of-the-art techniques, such as epi-transcriptomics, multiomics sequencing in single nuclei, spatial transcriptomics, dual-species transcriptomics, single-cell proteomics, immuno- and phospho-proteomics, molecular assays, and various infection models.

 These advanced methods allow our researchers to track vulnerabilities across global populations, such as drug resistance, vaccine efficacy, and ways to prevent and control emerging pandemics.